 The 21st century is the Information Age, where intelligence is sourced from many different places (including the internet and social media) and information is increasingly large and complex.
 EASAC has a role to play in providing independent, intelligent and objective syntheses of complex information/data.
 Open policy-making is also gaining increasing traction, engaging a broader range of stakeholders (for example through social media, crowd sourcing and collaborative policy processes), and opening up policy-making to new voices, ideas and techniques.
+Further, the global COVID-19 pandemic has profoundly changed working practices and the way that research is delivered, communicated and used.
 EASAC will need to respond and adapt to this demand.